parshvas25/CSC290-Project/README.md

 #### Ajay:
 My contributions to the project included writing the logic for the game objects; Player, Crate, and Wall.
 I also wrote the template for the Pygame application to run, and the ability for Pygame to accept input and translate that into player movement.
 As for the main menu, I created the ability to select any of the available levels to play, starting and continuing from the level selected.

 My contributions to the readme include creating the template for the overall document, and translating the document into the md format for the readme.
 I wrote the Game features and Contributing sections alone.
 I also contributed to the Installation and Documentation sections.
 For the installation, I wrote the Windows guide to installing the game.
 As for the documentation, I wrote the Repository Structure, and contributed to Main methods.
+Finally, I looked over the document to ensure that all information was correct and in a readable format.

 #### Bingbing:
 My contributions to the project includes organizing and combining team members' code.
 I organized the classes Player, Crate, Wall, and Storage into one file, game_object.py.
 Level advancement and layout into the file level.py.
 I combined the game mechanics together (menu, levels, and player movement) into sokoban.py so we have a fully functional game.
-My contributions to the README indcludes creating the rough outline.
-I added the informations in How To Play, Documentation, and the list in Contributing.
+My contributions to the README includes creating the rough outline.
+I added the information in How To Play, Documentation, and the list of ways to contribute in Contributing.

 Parshva: